my-13/VR-attention/README.md

 ## Installation

-Download and install Unity LTS 2022.3 (2022.3.39f1) Download and install SteamVR (Requires Steam)
+Download and install Unity LTS 2022.3 (2022.3.39f1) Download and install SteamVR (Requires Steam and Steam account) Download and install VIVE Business Streaming
-Open the "Main Scene" file

 ## Usage

 # For VIVE Focus 3:
-Open VIVE Buisiness Streaming
+Open VIVE Buisiness Streaming on PC
-Open SteamVR
+Open SteamVR on PC
+Open VIVE Business Streaming on VR
 Plug in headset using long cable to PC
-Plug in Eye Tracking module to headset using short cable
+Plug in Eye Tracking module to headset using short cable.
+Open Unity Project, and open the MainScene scene.
+Make sure that you are in SteamVR mode on the headset.
+This can be confirmed by clicking the menu button on the left hand controller.
+If in SteamVR mode, press play in the Unity Editor.
+If not in SteamVR mode, make sure that SteamVR is running and has all modules enabled.

 ## File Explination